Caribbean·Dominican Republic·Updated May 3, 2026

 Is Puerto Plata safe at night for tourists?

 Puerto Plata is the second-largest tourist hub on the DR's north coast, anchored by the Amber Cove cruise port and the all-inclusive resort strip at Playa Dorada.
 Most scams target cruise day-trippers and resort guests on excursions to the Mount Isabel cable car, the 27 Charcos waterfalls, or the historic Malecón.
 Independent taxi and excursion sales outside the cruise terminal are the largest source of complaints.
-After dark, extra caution is advised near Outside Amber Cove cruise terminal exit, taxi rank at port.
+1 of the 14 documented scams here are rated high severity.
+After dark, extra caution is advised near Online, targeting tourists searching for Puerto Plata excursions; victims discover the fraud when the pickup driver does not arrive or the tour is dramatically different from what was advertised.
 Use app-based transport at night and avoid unsolicited approaches from strangers.

 Which areas of Puerto Plata should tourists be most careful in?